BlueRedBlueYellow/soccerstats-rgb/README.md

 - Build and release as an .EXE for ease
 - Currently only scrapes with Geckodriver (Firefox), need support for Chrome.
 - Add more themes when a secondary color is used (currently just stripes)
+- Maybe add animations for when a goal is scored?